timomeh/timomeh.de/README.md

 - [Drizzle](https://orm.drizzle.team) with SQLite for caching and querying the content from GitHub
 - Docker Compose to build, deploy and migrate

-Is this stack overkill for a blog?
+Is this a bit overkill for a blog?
 Probably.
 Is it fun?
 Absolutely.

-While this is just a blog, the stack here can be used for dynamic pages as well.

-## Getting Started

-1. Fill in env variables
-2. `pnpm db:push` to prepare database
-3. `pnpm dev`
-4. Visit https://localhost:3000/webhooks/nuke to populate database

 ## Implementation details